pzaino/thecrowler/CONTRIBUTING.md

 All your changes should be based on the `develop` branch and then merged back into the `develop` branch when they are ready.

-In other words, the main is for users to test the code and the develop is for developers to test the integration of their code with the rest of the codebase.
+In other words, the `main` branch is for users to test the code and the `develop` branch is for developers to test the integration of their code with the rest of the codebase.

-Every time we have a window of time where the code in develop passes all the tests, we merge it into the main branch opening a new test window for the community.
+Every time we have a window of time where the code in `develop` branch passes all the tests, we merge it into the main branch opening a new test window for the community.
 This is the way we ensure that the code in the main branch is always stable.
+Basically the code has to pass:

+- All the local tests
+- The CI/CD pipeline
+- Be reviewed by at least one other developer to be merge in develop
+- Pass all CI/CD pipeline tests again to be merged in main

 If we have a window of time (usually 2 to 4 weeks) and we are available to handle a new release, we tag a new release from the main branch.